khanshoaib3/minecraft-access/docs/changelogs/latest.md

 - Let `Enable Facing Direction` config controls auto direction speaking in `Camera Controls` [#327](https://github.com/khanshoaib3/minecraft-access/issues/327)
 - Make the `Look Straight Back` key combination (left alt + numpad 5) works again [#328](https://github.com/khanshoaib3/minecraft-access/issues/328)
+- Fixed smithing table slots being mislabele

 ### Translation Changes

 - Add four items for speaking perspectives [I18N PR 37](https://github.com/khanshoaib3/minecraft-access-i18n/pull/37)
 - Add translation identifiers for the speech settings and speech rate buttons in the configuration menu
 - Add a translation identifier for the warning about the accessibility permission not being granted on MacOS
+- Added 2 new keys for the smithing table and removed the now unused one

 ### Others